Fine guidance sensor: Hubble Space Telescope FGS

 The Hubble Space Telescope has three fine guidance sensors (FGSs).
-Two are used to point and lock the telescope onto the target, and the third can be used for position measurements - also known as astrometry.
+Two are used to point and lock the telescope onto the target, and the third can be used for position measurements – also known as astrometry.
 Because the FGSs are so accurate, they can be used to measure stellar distances and also to investigate binary star systems.

 The three FGSs are located at 90-degree intervals around the circumference of the telescope's field of view.
 To achieve the very high pointing accuracy Hubble needs, the FGSs have been constructed as interferometers to exploit the wavelike features of the in-coming starlight.
 With this kind of accuracy and precision, the sensors can search for a wobble in the motion of nearby stars that could indicate the presence of a planetary companion, determine if certain stars really are double stars, measure the angular diameter of stars, galaxies, etc.

 Due to the sensitivity of the FGS they can not be used whilst the HST is pointed within 50 degrees of the Sun.

 James Webb Space Telescope FGS

 A guiding system, also called FGS, but using different technology is used for the James Webb Space Telescope (JWST).
 It provides input for the observatory's attitude control system (ACS).
-During on-orbit commissioning of the JWST, the FGS also provided pointing error signals during activities to achieve alignment and phasing of the segments of the deployable primary mirror.
+During in-orbit commissioning of the JWST, the FGS also provided pointing error signals during activities to achieve alignment and phasing of the segments of the deployable primary mirror.

 The JWST FGS, designed and built by COM DEV International, was supplied by the Canadian Space Agency.
 To save on mass and volume it was assembled into a single unit together with the Near Infrared Imager and Slitless Spectrograph, but they are separate optical instruments.

+Unlike the Hubble Space Telescope's field guidance sensors, which can be used in astrometry such as studying exoplanets, the James Webb Space Telescope's field guidance sensors are not available for science proposals by researchers because they are used exclusively for guiding and calibration.